claudette

 await chat("I'm Jeremy")

-Hello, Jeremy!
-It’s nice to meet you.
+Nice to meet you, Jeremy!
 How are you doing today?
-Is there something I can help you with or would you like to chat about something specific?
+Is there anything I can help you with?

 • role: assistant